 A real PLC, on your side of the wire.

 Docker-delivered, deterministic PLC simulation that runs entirely inside your VPC.
-Ladder-logic and Structured Text execution, real industrial protocols on bind-mounted ports, and a BLAKE3-sealed cycle trace — without telemetry leaving the enclave.
+Ladder-logic and Structured Text execution, real industrial protocols on bind-mounted ports, and a cryptographic hash-sealed cycle trace — without telemetry leaving the enclave.

 - Image size